Evaluating alignment between humans and neural network representations in image-based learning tasks: Experiments

-To test whether our behavioral and modeling findings can generalize across learning tasks, we designed a second learning task.
-In our second task, human participants ($n=82$) completed $60$ trials of a reward learning paradigm, in which they were asked to maximize their accumulated reward over the course of the task.
+\textbf{Reward learning:} Human participants ($n=82$) completed $60$ trials of a reward learning paradigm \cite{demircan2022decision}, in which they were asked to maximise their accumulated reward throughout the task.
 In each trial, participants were presented with two images and were asked to select one using key presses.
 After making a choice, the associated reward with each option was shown.
 An example trial from the task is shown in Fig. \ref{fig:task}\textit{B}.

-Participants were assigned to one of the three conditions as in the category learning task.
+Participants were assigned to one of the three conditions, as was done in the category learning task.
 Stimuli were sampled in the same way as the category learning task.
 For each participant, the values of the task-relevant feature were re-scaled linearly between $0$ and $100$.
+Additional details about the experimental paradigms are described in Appendix \ref{supp_methods}.